• Skip to main content

 Startup Repair Option in Windows 10

-6. Click on Next > select Windows 10 and follow the onscreen instructions to complete the Startup Repair process.
+6. Click on Next > select your operating system Windows 11/10 and follow the onscreen instructions to complete the Startup Repair process.

 7. Patiently wait for the Startup Repair Process to be completed (it can take a long time) do not try to end or abort this process.